wiffair/Dug/README.md

 # Dug
 DUG is a DNS lookup tool written in C#.

-It is loosly modeled on DIG, but currently supports only a subset of the options.
+It is loosely modeled on DIG, but currently supports only a subset of the options.

-I plan on adding a *"Discover"* option, that will try to find any orphened sub-domains.
+I plan on adding a *"Discover"* option, that will try to find any orphaned sub-domains.

 ## Usage
 **Usage:** dug Name